-If you have confirmed your identity by attending an in-person appointment (rather than using the UK immigration: ID check app) when you made your application, your will receive both an eVisa and a short-term biometric entry clearance (a vignette sticker in your passport).
+If you have confirmed your identity by attending an in-person appointment (rather than using the UK immigration: ID check app) when you made your application, you will receive both an eVisa and a short-term biometric entry clearance (a vignette sticker in your passport) if you apply before 15 July 2025.
 This vignette will be valid for 90 days to enable you to travel to the UK.
 You must travel to the UK before your vignette expires, otherwise you would need to apply for a new vignette before you travel.
 You will then need to create a UKVI account to access your eVisa.
 Further information can be found on the GOV.UK View and prove your immigration status (eVisa) website.
+If you apply and confirm your identity at an in-person appointment after 15 July 2025, you will only receive an eVisa.